 Our Internal Reporting System supports our Public Interest Disclosures Policy.
-You should refer to the Policy for detailed information about key concepts such as corrupt conduct, maladministration, serious and substantial waste and government information contravention.
+You should refer to the Policy for detailed information about key concepts such as corrupt conduct, maladministration, serious and substantial waste of public money, government information contravention and local government pecuniary interest contravention.

-You should use this Internal Reporting System when reporting or disclosing corrupt conduct, maladministration, serious and substantial waste in local government or government information contravention.
+You should use this Internal Reporting System when reporting or disclosing corrupt conduct, maladministration, serious and substantial waste of public money in local government, government information contravention or local government pecuniary interest contravention.
 The System provides a variety of channels for internal disclosures to be made.
 The Public Interest Disclosures Policy identifies the organisations that you are able to refer external disclosures to.